-'Fine Me:' Texas Trump Supporters Defy COVID-19 Curfew near the Alamo
+‘Fine Me’: Texas Trump Supporters Defy COVID-19 Curfew near the Alamo

 — This Is Texas Freedom Force (@ThisIsTexasFF) November 26, 2020

-On Friday night, a group of flag-waving Trump supporters took to the streets and shouted “Fine me!”
+On Friday night, a group of flag-waving Trump supporters took to the streets and shouted “fine me!”
 Fox4 reported.

 ‘Fine me!’
 Hundreds of Trump supporters gather in front of the Alamo to protest curfew https://t.co/q7BypuPckT